 A Delicate Issue

 These are the words of Ukrainian President Volodymyr Zelensky on July 4 during a working visit to Odesa region.
-He was speaking the day after National Bank of Ukraine Governor Yakiv Smolii’s resignation was accepted by parliament.
+He was speaking the day after parliament accepted National Bank of Ukraine Governor Yakiv Smolii’s resignation.

 What, exactly, was president trying to say?